Olly Lee: Luton Town

 Lee signed for League Two club Luton Town on a short-term contract on 21 August 2015 which included performance-based options to lengthen his stay.
 He signed an extended contract until June 2017 on 22 September 2015.
 Lee helped Luton win promotion to League One in 2017–18.
 On 18 November 2017 he scored a goal from his own half during a 7–0 victory over Cambridge United; the 65-yard strike was voted the Mitre Goal of the Season at the 2018 EFL Awards.

 Heart of Midlothian

 Lee signed a pre-contract agreement with Scottish Premiership club Heart of Midlothian in May 2018, and joined the club on a three-year contract upon the expiry of his contract with Luton.
 He scored in the 11th minute of his debut in a 2–1 away victory over Cove Rangers in the Scottish League Cup on 18 July 2018.

+Gillingham (second loan)

-Lee rejoined Gillingham, now in League One, on 29 August 2019 on loan until 27 January 2020.
+On 29 August 2019, Lee rejoined Gillingham, now in League One, on loan until 27 January 2020.
 The loan was extended until the end of the season on 9 January 2020.